bens4lsu/theskinny-publish/Content/blog2/tennis.md

 I don't really play too much tennis.
 Up until a year or two ago, I played for a couple of hours one night a week with a group of guys from work.
 We all sucked (more or less), but we kept up a regular game for a year or more.
 It was something to get outside and do with no distracting computer monitors.

-<span class="spanEndPreview">&nbsp;</span><br /><br />The first thing that the pro did was check my grip.
+The first thing that the pro did was check my grip.
 It is how I held a racquet when I was a kid, and how I have held it ever since.

 The second thing that he did was to change my grip.
 He put my hand around the handle in a way that was completely unnatural.
 It was like trying to use scissors left handed.